bertt/docker_nginx_sample/README.md

 # Sample for working with NGINX and Docker

-This sample demonstrates NGINX with a reverse proxy to Node.js backened service.
+This sample demonstrates NGINX with a reverse proxy to Node.js backend service.

 The Docker-compose file contains two images: one for frontend (html/js/images), one for backend (Node.js).